davidcassany/elemental/docs/image-customization.md

 A user wants to customize and produce a RAW image that is based on a specific `Core Platform` version.

-Additionally, the user wants to configure the image’s network and extend the environment with a custom systemd service tailored to their specific use case.
+Additionally, the user wants to enable compliance with FIPS, configure the image’s network and extend the environment with a custom systemd service tailored to their specific use case.

 #### Configuration directory setup